scorpi4n/scorpi4n/README.md

 # Welcome!
-I'm currently learning IT, web development, and programming.
+I'm a student, currently learning:
+- IT
+  -  CompTIA A+
+- Web development
+  - Vanilla HTML, CSS, and JavaScript but thinking about looking into various frameworks
+- Programming
+  - Rust